TikhomirovSergey/primitive/README.md

 Now it is rather rough and has some issues but still works.
 Also, I am sorry for my English in comments to source code.
 My excuse is that I had not enough time for good translation from Russian.
 But all these problems will be fixed while I am working on projects with the following tools: Html Elements (by Yandex) and thucydides.

-You can check out sources already please.
-If you have any idea or critique – please share (my e-mail is tichomirovsergey@gmail.com).
+You can check out sources.

+I made it just for fun.